maekitalo/tntnet/tntnet/doc/man/ecppc.1.markdown

   not be of same mime-type, since the mime-type is looked automatically from the mime-database by file- extension of the source-file.

+`-i` *filename*
+  In multi binary mode (option `-bb`) filenames can be read from the file specified with this option.
+This can be useful when the command line gets too long or just for convenience.

 `-I` *dir*
   Search include-files in directory.
 This option can be passed multiple times.
   All specified directories are searched in turn for include-files.